davidfoliveira/node-proletariat/README.md

 ## Timeouts

-`client.work()` and `client.workIndividual` support specifying a `timeout` which will be the running timeout.
-It starts counting at the same moment that works starts running on the worker.
+`client.work()` and `client.workIndividual()` support specifying a `timeout` which will be the running timeout.
+It starts counting at the same moment that work starts running on the worker.

 ## Priorities and guarantees